What’s it all about, Alfie? Find out below.

 A: Why not?
 No one thinks twice when you say you’re throwing a Christmas Party.
 I (Blake) just happen to be a Jew.

-Q: Oh, so this is like a religious thing???
+Q: Oh, so this is like a religious thing?

-A: Absolutely not!
+A: Nope.
 This party is completely secular; all are welcome.
 It’s really just an excuse to throw a great party, but if you need to know, I’ll tell you I agree with comedian and semi-famous Jew Marc Maron in that I identify as “culturally Jewish”–I love a big meal with family and friends.
 I love great entertainment and comedy (really these things could describe any culture).

 Q: Who are ‘Blammer & Wong’?